SergioCS147/sergiocs147.github.io/index.md

       and an undergraduate in both Mathematics and Physics at UniAndes as well.
     </p>
     <p>
-      My current interests lie in the intersection of combinatorics, algebraic geometry and convex geometry, and their plentiful applications.
+      I am interested in combinatorics in the interplay of algebra and geometry.
 Among the objects I like to study are matroids, graphs, polyhedra, Grassmannians and toric varieties.
     </p>
     <p>
-    Here is my <a href="assets/CV.pdf">CV</a> and <a href="https://scholar.google.com/citations?user=xw1AV7YAAAAJ&hl=en">Google Scholar</a>.
+    Here are my <a href="assets/CV.pdf">CV</a> and <a href="https://scholar.google.com/citations?user=xw1AV7YAAAAJ&hl=en">Google Scholar</a>.
     </p>

   </div>